mjgardner/LWPx-UserAgent-Cached/README.md

 Settable at construction or anytime thereafter, indicates whether we should only cache positive responses (HTTP response codes from `200` to `300` inclusive) or cache everything.
 Defaults to true.

+## ignore\_headers

+Settable at construction or anytime thereafter, indicates whether we should ignore `Cache-Control: no-cache`, `Cache-Control: no-store`, and `Pragma: no-cache` HTTP headers when deciding whether to cache a response.
+Defaults to false.

+**Important note:** This option is potentially dangerous, as it ignores the explicit instructions from the server and thus can lead to returning stale content.

 # REQUIRES